Freight Shipping from Phoenix to Charleston

 How much does it cost to ship freight from Phoenix to Charleston?

-Full truckload (FTL) rates from Phoenix, AZ to Charleston, SC currently range from $5,179-$6,384 for a standard dry van load over the 2,409-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Charleston, SC currently range $5,179-$6,384 (roughly $2.16-$2.67 per mile over 2,409 miles).
 LTL shipments typically cost $1,525-$2,448 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Charleston?